dorianps/TLEprediction/README.md

 Enter the values obtained in Matlab and get the classification statistics.

 **OFFLINE USAGE:**
-Open the file [TLEpredict.R](https://github.com/dorianps/TLEprediction/blob/master/TLEpredict.R) in R and follow the instructions.
+Run the file [TLEpredict.R](https://github.com/dorianps/TLEprediction/blob/master/TLEpredict.R) in R and follow the instructions.
 *****
 **NOTES**
 The required `brglm` package will be automatically installed if not present in your R libraries.